MauroCL75/walletDemo/README.md

 * A copy of the wallet directory that stores the credentials.

 # Pre requirements
-It assume that the oracle instant client, pip and java are installed.
+It assumes that the oracle instant client, pip and java are installed.
 Ask your local DBA to create a wallet for you.
+You should also might want to copy a running wallet on a tns directory.
-You can create the container to have anything you need.
+You can use the container to have everything you need, except the wallet.

 # Configuration
 Edit tns/tnsnames.ora to match your database ip and service.
 Generate the wallet files and copy them to tns/wallet.